snkris1/InventoryManager/README.md

 You can try out a live demo of the Inventory Management System here: [Coming Soon]

+## Coming Soon!

+* **Inventory Tracking:** We're actively working on adding comprehensive inventory tracking features, including real-time stock level monitoring and low stock alerts.
+* **Reporting and Analytics:** Powerful reporting and analytics tools are in development, allowing you to gain deeper insights into your inventory data and make data-driven decisions.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bug reports and feature suggestions.